 There is a rising understanding among business leaders that companies no longer compete just on the merits of their products or the power of their brand but on the strengths of their supply chains.
 In addition to compliance with regulations, there are many ways in which connecting your end-to-end supply chain on a multi-enterprise business network, such as e2open’s, can help mitigate risks and enable positive outcomes.

 Think of it like this.
 If you’re planning a cross-country drive with 24 legs, you wouldn’t choose a vehicle that could only complete the first leg simply because it’s an easy choice and all that’s needed for today.
 In fact, this strategy would be extraordinarily inefficient and risky.
 Instead, you’d choose a vehicle that could go with you and adapt to the changing terrain all the way to your destination.
 That is the key for business as well, and traceability requirements are only the most recent developments that bring this principle into focus.

-If you’re interested in hearing more about traceability, multi-tier connectivity, compliance with the UFLPA, or supplier management, reach out to us.
-We’d love to explore ways we could work together to address your challenges.
+If you’re interested in hearing more about traceability, multi-tier connectivity, compliance with the UFLPA, or supplier management, contact us.
+We’d love to explore ways to work together to address your challenges.